Don't throw your homebrew down the sink

 d - not enough nutrients.
 Like us, yeast struggle if they don’t have the right vitamins.

 e - Temperature.
 Fluctuating, too high or too cold will cause a fermentation to stall.
-It can even kill off the yeast.
+It can even kill the yeast.

 Making a Yeast Re-Starter

-If your brew has a stuck fermentation, you will need to introduce more yeast, but they will need to become accustomed to the brew as any alcohol already created can stun or even kill the new yeast.
+The yeast will need to become accustomed to the brew as any alcohol already created can stun or even kill the new yeast.
 So we need to rehydrate the yeast and introduce the brew to them gently.

 Put 2 finger widths of water (20°C) in a pint glass.